 trekking group for the entire trip, during absolute peak season, and I don't expect 2018 to be any different.

 This time we aim to finish what we started, and climb a couple of satisfying 6k/20k hills, and of course have a rewarding journey.
 We start off similarly, from Namchang and take a similar but one day slower acclimatization plan up to a valley with a gorgeous cirque of mountains begging to be explored.
-Acclimatized, we will pop over the 5850m/19,188ft Gongma La to the head of another valley of temptations and check out an old pass for a possible trick over it.
-Dropping down, we briefly see a road on the other side of the valley (a potential resupply).
+Finally acclimatized, we will pop over the 5850m/19,188ft Gongma La to the head of another valley of temptations and check out an old pass for a possible trick over it.
+Dropping down, we briefly see a road on the other side of the valley.
 The huge Harong grassy plain (the banner above) is typical of the Changthang, and yet there are so few plains like this open to trekkers.

 Heading back to recross the Ladakh range, we wander up a promising side valley first, thoroughly "exploring" it, then pop over the 5600m Yar La (unless we work out an alternative :) .